alichengg/ali-s-gallery/_posts/2022-04-16-Python selfstudy log.md

 comments: true
 ---

-I realize that my IT skill may hit a plateau so here I make a plan for me to learn Python.

 This page I use to push me to study and will continue to be updated for more than one month.